 If you are undertaking a self-build in addition to a building warranty you will need site insurance.
 This can be arranged in conjunction with the warranty and cover you against theft of tools or plant, damage or fire to the building and third party liability.

-Here at Granite Building Warranties we are happy to help you source building warranties and building control either through your local authority or through an approved inspector, as well as helping to arrange any Building Warranties Insurance cover you may require.
+Here at Granite Building Warranties we are happy to help you source building control either through your local authority or through an approved inspector.
+We can also help to arrange any Building Warranties or Insurance Cover you may require.

 Copyright © 2020 Granite Building Warranties